RSTrivia/trivia-game/README.md

 - Save your progress and climb the leaderboard.

 ## Player Progression
 - **Levels & XP:** Earn xp for every correct answer.
-Progress from Level 1 all the way to Level 99.
+Progress from level 1 all the way to level 99.
 Reaching 99 unlocks the Trivia **Max Cape**.
 - **Pet Collection:** Every correct answer provides a chance to roll for a pet, across all game modes.
 There are five pet tiers: Common (1/100), Uncommon (1/250), Rare (1/500), Legendary (1/1000), Mythic (1/2000).
 There are a total of 20 pets, 4 of each tier.